 Report Description Issues Provides a concise summary of all issues that require attention.
 Application Details Provides a detailed overview of all resources found within the application that may need attention during the migration.
-Technologies Displays all embedded libraries grouped by functionality, allowing you to quickly view the technologies used in each application.
 Unparsable Shows all files that RHAMT could not parse in the expected format.
 For instance, a file with a .xml or .wsdl suffix is assumed to be an XML file.
 If the XML parser fails, the issue is reported here and also where the individual file is listed.
 Dependencies Displays all Java-packaged dependencies found within the application.
 Remote Services Displays all remote services references that were found within the application.
+EJBs Contains a list of EJBs found within the application.

-Report Description EJBs Contains a list of EJBs found within the application.
-JBPM Contains all of the JBPM-related resources that were discovered during analysis.
+Report Description JBPM Contains all of the JBPM-related resources that were discovered during analysis.
 JPA Contains details on all JPA-related resources that were found in the application.
 Hibernate Contains details on all Hibernate-related resources that were found in the application.
 Server Resources Displays all server resources (for example, JNDI resources) in the input application.
 Spring Beans Contains a list of Spring beans found during the analysis.
 Hard-coded IP Addresses Provides a list of all hard-coded IP addresses that were found in the application.
 Ignored Files Lists the files found in the application that, based on certain rules and RHAMT configuration, were not processed.
-See the userIgnorePath option for more information.
+See theuserIgnorePath option for more information.
 About Describes the current version of RHAMT and provides helpful links for further assistance.